 I gave it a month.
 A whole month.
 And now I can safely say I will never, ever be online dating ever again.
 It’s awful.
 Soul destroying.
 A complete and utter mind fuck.
 It’s full of people who are basically lying.
 From fake profiles, the catfishers, the married or unavailable and the extremely nice guys who are the polar opposite of their profiles or messages.
 Finding a nice, normal, suitable bloke on any of the dating apps has become worse than finding a needle in a haystack.
 And it’s caused absolute havoc for my anxiety levels to the extent I had a full-on panic attack the other day brought on by a date’s behaviour.

 Let’s put it this way – if my fanny ever flutters again, I’m getting it sectioned!
 I would rather be single!
+Because there really are a million reasons your Tinder date may not be genuine!

 This blog isn’t the long-anticipated Tinder Tales Two, because we are on about part ten at this stage.
 I’ll probably depress myself even writing it but once I’ve got my head around the latest disastrous date I’ll write it.
 Sometimes I wish I didn’t have the integrity I do and just named and shamed the lot of them to save other women the hassle.